nathants/mighty-snitch/readme.md

 ## why

-it should be easy to notice and prevent network requests.
+noticing and preventing network requests should be easy.

 ## how